top of page

 Participate

 Participating in community science (also called citizen science) is key to understanding and conserving our natural world.
-Your help is desperately needed for surveys, counts, habitat restorations, outreach events and more.
+Your help is desperately needed for monarch counts, sightings, habitat and milkweed data collection, habitat restoration, outreach events and more.
 Hands-on involvement is the best way to find the right program or project that fits your interests and skill set.
 The best part about it, is literally anyone can participate in a community science project.
 Anyone!

 Do you enjoy getting outside and observing animals or plants?
-Do invasive species trouble you?
-Community science projects can be extremely diverse.
+Monarch community science projects can be extremely diverse.
 Determining what you enjoy enough to stick with, will help you decide what type of organization you should contact.
+When you decide to take the plunge and become a community scientist, your world will open up and you will see how appreciated you are by scientists who can't be everywhere all the time.
+You will truly understand what it means to be part of the solution.

 bottom of page